stomt/ngscss/source/foundation/config.md

 Variables
 ---------

-All variables in MVCSS are defined in Config and are prefixed by their role or respective Component/Structure.
+All variables in NGSCSS are defined in Config and are prefixed by their role or respective Component/Structure.

 - `$b-*` for base variables
 - `$c-*` for colors